 Throughout the plan's development, efforts were made to obtain public involvement in the plan.
-Emergency management directors in several nearby counties were informed about the plan update prior to first meeting, as was the South Dakota Office of Emergency

-Management, and press releases following the first two meetings were run in the Mitchell Daily Republic.
+Emergency management directors in several nearby counties were informed about the plan update prior to first meeting, as was the South Dakota Office of Emergency Management, and a press release following the first meeting was run in the Mitchell Daily Republic.